Murder is the most serious charge in the Criminal Code and those convicted of murder face life sentences.

 To defraud is to deprive by deceit.
 Taking cash from the till, intentionally writing cheques that won’t be honoured, or obtaining benefits based on dishonest representations are all examples of fraud.

 Fraud cases are often complex and require careful review and investigation.
 With twenty years of experience James Zegers can help you through the complexities of fraud allegations.

-If you have been charged with fraud, call James Zegers at 519-673-0440 for a free initial consultation.
+If you have been charged with fraud, call James Zegers at 519-673-0440 for an initial consultation.